weddingjuma/documentation/README.md

 Muzima Documentation
 =============

-Repository of weekly meetings, and system documentation, roadmaps &amp; design elements
+Repository of weekly meetings, and system documentation, roadmaps and design elements.

+All issues should be filed in this repo for easier tracking.